specish/specish.github.io/README.md

 # specish.github.io

-Most major test frameworks are based on CommonJS which means you need to transpile your project if it uses ES6 modules.
+Most major test frameworks are based on CommonJS.
+To be compatible, projects that are based on ES6 modules need to be transpiled.

+The Specish framework is based on ES6 modules instead.
-Specish is a small test framework based on ES6 modules so that you don't need to transpile.
+Consider using Specish if your project is based on ES6 modules and you don't want to transpile.

-Specish does not use patterns for spec filenames.
-Instead, you simply import Specish and destructure the context into those familar functions (`describe`, `it`, `beforeEach`, `afterEach`, `expect`, etc.)

-You can:

-- Put your tests in the same module as your code.
-- Run your tests in the browser or Node.js.
+With Specish, you can run your tests in the browser or Node.js.

-> Note: Specish requires support for ES6 modules.
+> Specish requires support for ES6 modules.
+>
-> Fortunately, most modern browsers support ES6 modules.
+> Fortunately most modern browsers support ES6 modules.
+>
-> The latest version of Node.js has experimental support.
+> The latest version of Node.js has experimental support
+> which can be enabled by adding `"type": "module"`
+> in your `package.json` file.

+Specish supports familiar testing functions like `describe`, `it`, `beforeEach`, `afterEach`, and `expect`.